Celebrity Summit accidents and incidents

 |31 January 2009||Propulsion / Power Loss|

-On January 31, 2009, the 7-day Southern Caribbean cruise roundtrip from homeport San Juan Puerto Rico was shortened to 6-days, and call port Tobago was dropped due to a mechanical issues (“electrical problem”) needing drydock repairs.
-The next 2 Caribbean itineraries were cancelled.
+On January 31, 2009, the 7-day Southern Caribbean cruise roundtrip from homeport San Juan Puerto Rico was shortened to 6-days, and call port Tobago was dropped due to a mechanical issue (“electrical problem”) needing drydock repairs.
+The next 2 Caribbean itineraries were canceled.

 |17 November 2008||Propulsion / Power Loss|